Tamara Cofman Wittes

 Tamara Cofman Wittes is an American writer and public figure.
-She is a senior fellow in the Center for Middle East Policy at the Brookings Institution.
+She became the fourth president of the National Democratic Institute (NDI) in 2024.
+Before joining the institute, she served as director of foreign assistance for the US State Department.
+Until November 2021, she was a senior fellow in the Center for Middle East Policy at the Brookings Institution.
 She directed the Center from March 2012 through March 2017.
-From November 2009 through January 2012, she was a Deputy Assistant Secretary for Near Eastern Affairs at the United States Department of State.
+From November 2009 through January 2012, she was a deputy assistant secretary for Near Eastern affairs at the United States Department of State.
 Wittes has written about U.S. foreign policy, democratic change in the Arab world and about the Arab–Israeli conflict.

-She is President Joe Biden's nominee to be an Assistant Administrator for the United States Agency for International Development for the Middle East, after he announced her nomination on July 19, 2021.
+She was President Joe Biden's first nominee to be an assistant administrator for the United States Agency for International Development for the Middle East, after he announced her nomination on July 19, 2021.

 Education

 Wittes is a graduate (1987) of East Lansing High School in East Lansing, Michigan.

 She received her BA (1991) from Oberlin College and her MA (1995) and PhD (2000) from Georgetown University.
-Her dissertation mentor at Georgetown was the late Professor Christopher C. Joyner.
+Her dissertation advisor at Georgetown was the late Professor Christopher C. Joyner.

 Career

 Wittes started at the Brookings Institution in late 2003 and was a research fellow at the Saban Center for Middle East Policy until 2007, when she became a senior fellow.
 Her book, Freedom's Unsteady March: America's Role in Building Arab Democracy, was published in 2008.
 She has also worked at the United States Institute of Peace and the Middle East Institute.
 She edited, and contributed two chapters to, a book entitled How Israelis and Palestinians Negotiate: A Cross-Cultural Analysis of the Oslo Peace Process, published in 2005.

 She joined Brookings in December 2003.
 She was one of the first recipients of the Rabin-Peres Peace Award, established by President Bill Clinton, administered by Tel Aviv University's Tami Steinmetz Center for Peace Research, and funded with the proceeds of the Nobel Prizes awarded to Yitzhak Rabin and Shimon Peres, along with Yassir Arafat, in 1994.

-Wittes served as Deputy Assistant Secretary for Near Eastern Affairs from November 2009 until January 2012.
+Wittes served as deputy assistant secretary for Near Eastern affairs from November 2009 until January 2012.
 She coordinated policy on democracy and human rights for the bureau and oversaw the Middle East Partnership Initiative (MEPI).
-She served as Deputy Special Coordinator for Middle East Transitions and also helped establish the State Department's Middle East Transitions office.
+She served as deputy special coordinator for Middle East transitions and also helped establish the State Department's Middle East Transitions office.